yongari38/YoutubeVideo_FrameExtraction/README.md

 ## Status: In Progress
 ## ToDo
-- [ ] make different output Dir on each query → currently saved to "videoDirectory"
+- [ ] make different output Dir on each query
-- [ ] should be modified to download certain video quality
+- [ ] modify output to timestamp of the frame
-- [x] modify "FrameCapture" → vary trim rate by FPS of video
+- [x] enable multiprocessing for faceRex
-- [ ] enable multiprocessing → compute "FrameCapture" parallel
+- [ ] optimize multiprocessing threading
+- [ ] organize console progressbar
 - [ ] add "requirements.txt"

 ## 사용방법:

-  youtubeExtract [keyword] [-num_of_result]

-  e.g. youtubeExtract flower -5

-## input:

-  keyword, num_of_result

-## output:

-  Directories with jpg format frame images
+python main.py